aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

   If f is a core-augmented field, only the valence Laplacian is integrated.

-### Integrating delocalization indices in a solid with maximally localized Wannier functions {#c2-intwandi}
+### Integrating Delocalization Indices in a Solid With Maximally Localized Wannier Functions {#c2-intwandi}

 The keyword DELOC activates the calculation of localization and delocalization indices (DIs) in a crystal using the procedure